 I am a certified live and online tutor based in Houston, TX.
 I graduated from the University of Texas at Austin with a Bachelor's degree in English/Biology/Pre-med after which I decided to pursue a career in medicine.
 I spent two years in the Caribbean finishing my basic sciences and the remaining two years in the United States (New York, Chicago, Atlanta and Washington, DC) completing my clinical rotations in various hospitals.
 I graduated with a M.D. degree from the American university of Antigua and will be starting residency training next year.
 In the couple of years between my Undergraduate and medical schools studies, I worked as a substitute teacher for elementary, middle and high school students.
 While in medical school, I was a Teaching Assistant for Anatomy and Physiology.
 Therefore, I have experience working with students of all age groups.
 I really enjoy teaching and my passion and enthusiasm for it will make a good tutor.

-American University of Antigua - PhD, Doctor of Medicine
+Graduate Degree: American University of Antigua - PHD, Doctor of Medicine

 What might you do in a typical first session with a student?